gaogaotiantian/ColorFightIIServer/web/colorfight/README.md

 * ```net_attack == max_energy - all_other_attackers```

+Where ```max_energy``` is the highest energy a player spends on the cell.

+You can think of this as the highest energy spent on the cell is neutralized by other energy spent, before it's used to attack the cell.

 ```net_attack``` must be greater than ```attack_cost``` to capture the cell.

 Note that players can attack their own cells as a strategy to protect them.